Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 4. Enter a key for the category of the catalog in the *Key* field.

 5. Click the [SAVE] button.
-  The catalog category is created.
+  The catalog category has been created.
 The *Add Element* window is closed.
 The new category is displayed in the category column.

   ![Category created](../../Assets/Screenshots/PIM/Settings/Catalogs/CategoryCreated.png "[Category created]")

   > [Info] To add an additional category, repeat the steps **1** to **5**.
 To add a sub-category, see [Create a sub-category](#create-a-sub-category).

 6. Click the [SAVE] button in the upper right corner.
-  The new catalog is saved.
+  The new catalog has been saved.
 The *Create new catalog* view is closed.